robbiet480/wemonode/README.md

 /* Getting an instance */
 var wemoNode = WemoNode.WemoNode();

+/* Setting bind address
+    You can also specify bind address inside wemonode_config.json file instead of calling this function */ wemoNode.setBindAddress("192.168.2.2");

 /* Listening to "device_found" event.
     WemoNode will fire this event every time a new device is detected.